nicolas1998v/transport/README.md

 - **Interactive Visualizations:** Explore prediction errors, accuracy by line, time, location, and more.
 - **Correlation & Error Analysis:** Understand how prediction errors relate to time to station and other factors.
 - **Event & Weather Impact:** Analyze how external factors affect prediction accuracy.

+## Cost Optimization

+The system is optimized for cost efficiency:

+### Data Collection (Cloud Function)
+- Processes data in 1 hour 40 minute windows to capture even very late train journeys
+- Reduces BigQuery costs by limiting data scans
+- Daily processing cost: ~$0.12 to $0.25
+- Monthly cost: ~$3.60 to $7.50
+- Yearly cost: ~$43.20 to $90.00

+### Dashboard (Streamlit)
+- Uses Redis caching to store query results for 1 hour
+- Dashboard refreshes every hour for 14 hours per day
+- Processes 10-15 queries per refresh (140-210 queries daily)
+- Daily dashboard cost: ~$0.01 to $0.02
+- Monthly dashboard cost: ~$0.30 to $0.60
+- Yearly dashboard cost: ~$3.60 to $7.20

+Total System Cost:
+- Daily: ~$0.13 to $0.27
+- Monthly: ~$3.90 to $8.10
+- Yearly: ~$46.80 to $97.20

 ## Dashboard Tabs